Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 alt.number              0     1     2     3     4
 ```

-The result is a `pandas.DataFrame` with evaluation metrics.
-The first subgroup is the same as if using the conventional `fit()` routine.
+The first subgroup (with an `alt.number` of `0`) is the same as if using the conventional `fit()` routine.
-`optimization_status` only plays a role for exact (optimizer-based) subgroup-discovery methods.
+The objective value corresponds to train WRAcc for this subgroup and Hamming similarity for the subsequent subgroups.
 You can see that the similarity of alternative subgroup descriptions to the original subgroup
 (`alt.hamming` and `alt.jaccard`) decreases over the number of alternatives (`alt.number`),
-as does the Weighted Relative Accuracy (WRAcc) on the training set and test set.
+as does the WRAcc on the training set and test set.

 ## Developer Info